 With the explosion in sales of electric vehicles (EVs) the global infrastructure supporting EV charging stations is exploding as well.
-What is also developing is the software needed to run these charging stations – and Finland’s Virta is leading the way, supporting both users and suppliers with what could become the global industry standard.
+What is also developing is the software needed to run these charging stations – and Finland’s Virta is leading the way, supporting both users and suppliers while creating a global industry standard.

 “There are a lot of different charging station models around the world,” explains Jussi Ahtikari, CTO at Virta.
 “Our solution is currently compatible with more than 200 of them and we’re growing that number all the time.
 This is critical, since there is a clear market need for an open platform that works with all kinds of hardware and all across the globe.”